genericmedia24/lib/docs/guides/dsv.md

 ## Benchmarks

-Never take the outcome of a benchmark too literally, just seriously. [uDSV](https://github.com/leeoniya/uDSV/) is sometimes faster than genericmedia, but the rest is never faster than both.
+Never take the outcome of a benchmark literally, just seriously. [uDSV](https://github.com/leeoniya/uDSV/) is sometimes faster than genericmedia, but the rest is never faster than both.

 [Tinybench](https://github.com/tinylibs/tinybench) was used to run the benchmark.